Regent8SH/CTF-Writeups/Ignite.md

 ![image](https://user-images.githubusercontent.com/92694455/138532120-2b567a90-2cf5-4bf4-a5b8-27e1291b1d10.png)

 I won't show the flag, because you should definitely try for it yourself!
-But let's figure out this Privelege Escalation.
+But let's figure out this Privilege Escalation.

 We cd over to the /tmp/ directory, then create a python web server on our /opt/ directory so we can wget our tool linpeas.sh.